Dale Earnhardt Jr. Went From One Extreme to Another When Treating Concussions

-Dale Earnhardt Jr. is used to getting into accidents.
-He said it’s very difficult to describe the crashing to someone who hasn’t been through it.
-In the world of motorsports, crashing is a part of the game, but it’s the mental part of dealing with it that helps keep the NASCAR legend get back behind the wheel.
-He’s also suffered numerous concussions, and in a span of a few years, he’s had a drastic change in how to deal with them.
+In the world of motorsports, crashing is a part of the game, but the mental part of dealing with it helps Earnhardt Jr. get back behind the wheel.
+He’s also suffered numerous concussions.
+In a span of a few years, he’s drastically changed how he deals with them.

 Dale Earnhardt Jr. is a racing legend

 Dale Earnhardt Jr. is no stranger to racing.
-He’s grown up in a family of racers, led by his late father Dale Earnhardt Sr. Earnhardt Sr. was a legendary driver who was killed during the final lap of the 2001 Daytona 500.
+He’s grown up in a family of racers, led by his late father, Dale Earnhardt Sr., a legendary driver killed during the final lap of the 2001 Daytona 500.
 His son has done a pretty good job of carrying on the Earnhardt racing legacy.

 Earnhardt Jr. has captured a pair of Daytona 500 wins, claiming victory in 2004 and 2014.
 He has collected 26 NASCAR Cup Series victories and added 24 more in the Xfinity Series.
 In 631 Cup Series races, Earnhardt Jr. has racked up 260 top-10 finishes.

-In the early part of his career, Earnhardt Jr. was named Busch Series Champion in 1998 and 1998.
-Junior was inducted into the Texas Motorsports Hall of Fame in 2017.
+In the early part of his career, Earnhardt Jr. became the 1998 and 1999 Busch Series Champion.
+Junior entered the Texas Motorsports Hall of Fame in 2017.
 He is also a 2021 inductee of the NASCAR Hall of Fame.

 Earnhardt Jr. retired in 2017

-In 2017, Dale Earnhardt Jr. made the announcement that he would be retiring from racing full time.
+In 2017, Dale Earnhardt Jr. made the announcement that he would retire from racing full-time.
 The announcement came two months after he crashed at the Daytona 500 while leading the race.
 Crashes and concussions marred his 2016 season.
 They eventually took their toll.

-In July of 2016, Earnhardt Jr. was diagnosed with concussion-like symptoms and was forced to miss the second half of the racing season.
-In December of 2016, Earnhardt Jr. was medically cleared to return to racing for the 2017 season.
+In July 2016, Earnhardt Jr. received a diagnosis of concussion-like symptoms, which forced him to miss the second half of the racing season.
+In December 2016, Earnhardt Jr. received medical clearance to return to racing for the 2017 season.
 Despite missing a good part of the 2016 season, Earnhardt Jr. won the NMPA Most Popular Driver Award for the 14th straight time.

 The 2016 season wasn’t the only year, Earnhardt Jr. battled concussions.
 In 2012, Earnhardt Jr. suffered a concussion that forced him to miss a couple of races, ending a streak of 461 consecutive races.
 The concussion was a result of a 25-car wreck on the last lap of Talladega.
 His consecutive-race streak dated back to 1999.

 Dealing with concussions can be a process.
 Dale Earnhardt Jr. certainly has had his share of them.
-He’s also treated them in very drastic ways.
-“In 2012 when I got hurt, it was basically rest and recover,” Earnhardt Jr. said on the Hotboxin’ With Mike Tyson podcast.
+He’s also treated them in drastic ways.
+“In 2012, when I got hurt, it was basically rest and recover,” Earnhardt Jr. said on the Hotboxin’ With Mike Tyson podcast.